godotengine/godot-docs/tutorials/assetlib/what_is_assetlib.rst

 This set of pages will cover how to use the AssetLib (both from inside Godot, and on the website), how you can submit your own assets, and what the guidelines for submission are.

-Please note that the AssetLib is relatively young - it may have various pain points, bugs and usability issues.
+Please note that the AssetLib is relatively young - it may have various pain points, bugs, and usability issues.
 As with all Godot projects, the code repository is available on `GitHub <https://github.com/godotengine/godot-asset-library>`_, where you can submit pull requests and issues, so please do not hesitate to visit it!